Mienjung97/Number_guesser_PP2/README.md

 - Desktop: <br>
 ![desktop-index](readme-images/lh_desktop.PNG)
 <br>
-- Note: since the game starts with an almost empty screen, I disabled the "hide" class (which shows the wholepage) in the div with ID="begin" for testing with lighthouse.
+- Note: since the game starts with an almost empty screen, I disabled the "hide" class (which shows/hides the wholepage) in the div with id="begin" for testing with lighthouse to get a more accurate reading.

 [Back to top](<#contents>)